Tyaap/ASRT_CloNoBump_Supercharged/README.md

 # CloNoBump Supercharged
 A mod for Sonic & All-Stars Racing Transformed

-## CloNoBump Supercharged can do the following things
+## What can CloNoBump Supercharged do?
  * Remove collisions between racers
  * Remove AI racers from custom games
  * Allow players to select the same character